craig-gundacker/smash-out/README.md

 # Smash Out

-Smash Out is a Java application that is sort of based on the classic arcade game Break Out.
-This project uses Gradle for build automation and dependency management.
+Smash Out is a Java application loosely based on the classic arcade game Break Out.
+Players control a paddle to bounce a ball and earn points by breaking bricks.

 ## Project Structure